-- Chief of Police/Director of Public Safety
+Chief of Police

-- Deputy Chief/Assistant Director of Public Safety
+- Captain, Operational Commander

-- Lieutenant, Patrol Operations Commander
+- Lieutenant, Patrol Commander

-- Lieutenant, Investigations
+- Lieutenant, Commander of Investigations

-- Sergeant, Shift Commander
+- Shift Sergeant

-- Officer in Charge (OIC)
+- Officer in-Charge (OIC)

-- First responding sworn University Police Officer
+- First responding sworn university police officer

 PROCEDURES TO FOLLOW FOR REPORTING CRIMINAL ACTIVITIES, EMERGENCIES, AND SUSPICIOUS CONDITIONS.

 Students, faculty, staff and guests of Bowie State University are encouraged to report emergencies, criminal activity and any suspicious conditions, subjects, or vehicles to the Bowie State University Department of Public Safety at (301) 860-4040 or (301) 860-4688 (HOTT) and the University's anonymous tip line 301-860-3366.
 The officers will conduct a thorough investigation of all incidents and offenses.